 However, the burning of these fossil fuels produces large quantities of greenhouse gasses, which leads to climate change due to the enhanced greenhouse effect.
-The burning of fossil fuels also leads to other gases like sulfur dioxide to be produced, which causes acid rain.
+The burning of fossil fuels also leads to other gases like sulfur dioxide to be produced, which causes acid rain and respiratory issue if sulfur dioxide is breathed in.
 It is because of these negatives that the UK and other countries around the world have set themselves targets to decrease their reliance on fossil fuels and move more towards renewable energy sources.
 The UK government has just announced that they plan to cut emissions by 68% by 2030 based on 1990 levels.
 In order to achieve this goal, it will cost the UK a significant amount money because they will have to invest in new technologies.
 This cost will be picked up by the citizens of a country through higher taxes or higher bills as businesses pass on the increased costs to the consumer.
 This is why some countries are cautious about setting themselves too ambitious climate goals.
 There will also be questions about where to put the renewable energy sources; where we build the new wind turbines, hydroelectric power station etc. Also, most renewable energy resources are less reliable than traditional non-renewable energy resources.
 This means that countries will need to have a variety of different energy resources or they will have to research to increase the reliability of renewables or find ways to store the generated energy (such as batteries).

 A final way that energy use has changed is by consumers making personal choices to decrease their use of non-renewable energy sources.
 For example, some individuals have purchased electric or hybrid (powered by petrol and electric) cars to reduce the amount of fossil fuels that they use, which reduces the quantity of carbon dioxide produced.
 However, these cars are quite expensive, which means that most individuals will not be able to afford to change their car to an electric or hybrid car.
 Also, some individuals have put solar panels on the roof of their homes to generate electricity.
 The cost of installing the solar panels is quite expensive, which also means that most individuals will not be able to afford to/ want to do it.